Legal

 Participants, parents, and guests may not record, photograph, or livestream CGG training sessions, drills, curriculum, or coaching instruction without prior written permission from CGG.
 Brief personal photos (e.g., before/after sessions) are permitted.
 Unauthorized recording may result in removal from the facility.

-CGG Intellectual Property
+CGG Intellectual Property and Confidentiality

 11. Program Modifications